microsoft/WhatTheHack/000-HowToHack/WTH-Common-Prerequisites.md

 ARM templates and any resources they depend on (nested templates, script files, etc) need to be staged in a location where the Azure Resource Manager can access them via an HTTP endpoint.
 We will be using Azure Storage explorer during the hackathon to copy files to/from Azure Blob storage for staging purposes.

 [Install Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)

-***GF NOTE: Mobaterm is too niche and adds another potential point of confusion for students.
-This document is already way too long***